ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.myuplink/README.md

 ## Changelog

-**WORK IN PROGRESS**
+### 0.8.4 (2024-12-25)

 - xl attributes have been added to the jsonConfig #77
 - Dependencies have been updated

 ### 0.8.3 (2024-10-20)

 - TabsStyle was added to jsonConfig #71
 - Dependencies have been updated

 ### 0.8.2 (2024-09-14)

 - Changes due to API changes #60
 - Dependencies have been updated

 ### 0.8.1 (2024-08-18)

 - Existing incorrect minimum and maximum values are now deleted #39
 - Minimum and maximum values of the API are not adopted if the current value is outside minimum and maximum #39
 - Instructions for German and English have been moved to separate files #47
 - Dependencies have been updated

 ### 0.8.0 (2024-07-14)

 - No empty objects are sent (setData)
 - Incorrect minimum and maximum values of the API are not adopted #39
 - The initial refresh interval was set to 5 minutes
 - The code has been restructured internally
 - At least Node.js 18 is required!
 - Unit tests have been added
 - Dependencies have been updated

 ### 0.7.1 (2024-02-10)

 - Crash after 'unhandled promise rejection' fixed #15

 ### 0.7.0 (2024-02-04)

 - Forbidden characters are removed from the category
 - An error when setting data has been fixed
 - Performance has been improved

 ### 0.6.1 (2024-02-03)

 - Performance has been improved
 - Dependencies have been updated

 ### 0.6.0 (2024-01-28)

 - The setData object has been added

 ### 0.5.0 (2024-01-14)

 - Parameter IDs and categories have been added for a few heat pumps

 ### 0.4.1 (2024-01-13)

 - In object IDs, all characters that are not officially supported are now replaced by an underscore
 - The roles of the data objects have been improved
 - The logging of token data (in log level silly) has been removed
 - Dependencies have been updated

 ### 0.4.0 (2023-12-31)

 - New options for renaming IDs have been added #5
 - Options are deactivated if checkboxes are not checked

 ### 0.3.0 (2023-12-29)

 - Support for setting parameter values has been added (must be paid for at myuplink.com) #4
 - Authorization Code Grant Flow settings have been moved to new Extended tab
 - Password control will be used for Secret and Auth Code

 ### 0.2.1 (2023-12-28)

 - All responsive sizes have been added to jsonConfig
 - More error logging have been added

 ### 0.2.0 (2023-12-28)

 - Settings page have been changed from materialize to jsonConfig
 - Dependencies have been updated

 ### 0.1.0 (2023-12-25)

 - Initial release

 ## License